shreyas-makes/cursor-nextjs-starter/README.md

 Deploy your Next.js application using Vercel or your preferred hosting platform.

 Remember to customize this starter kit based on your project's specific requirements and team preferences.

+## Using @/prompts Folder

+The `@/prompts` folder is a powerful tool for setting up both frontend and backend components of your Next.js application:

+### Frontend Prompts
+1. Create prompts for common UI components (e.g., forms, modals, cards)
+2. Define layout structures and responsive designs
+3. Generate consistent styling using Tailwind CSS classes

+### Backend Prompts
+1. Set up API route templates
+2. Create database models and query structures
+3. Define authentication and authorization logic

+By utilizing the `@/prompts` folder, you can ensure consistency across your project and speed up development by generating boilerplate code for both frontend and backend components.